XClose

 Given a way to analyse some dataset, we'll find ourselves writing stuff like:

-analysed_data = [analyze(datum) for datum in data]
+analysed_data = [analyse(datum) for datum in data]

 There are lots of built-in methods that provide actions on lists as a whole: